uikit/uikit-site/docs/pages/height.md

 <p class="uk-text-lead">Define the height of elements depending on the viewport or match the heights of different elements.</p>

-UIkit's Height component offers three options to set heights: using simple fixed height classes, depending on the viewport or by matching the heights of different elements.
+UIkit's Height component offers three options to set heights: using simple fixed height utility classes, depending on the viewport or by matching the heights of different elements.

 ***